pixeltris/webcs/mono/managed/samples/README.md

 ## About

-This folder contains code samples to get familiar with webcs.
+This folder contains code samples for webcs.

 ## Usage